maskit/o3fs/README.md

 move/copy files from one to another and applications would be able to use any online storage as long as it supports O3FS.

+Our goal
+---

+Provide a online filesystem which can mount any online storage on its tree.

+How to use O3FS
+---

+O3FS provies Web API.

 Limitations
 ---